Survive The Onset

 ⚠️ CDC CONFIRMS: Unknown pathogen causes "extreme aggression, loss of cognitive function, and apparent insensitivity to pain"

-He checked the time, then glanced up at Hutch’s apartment balcony.
+He checked the time, then glanced up at Hutch’s apartment window.

-Hutch grinned as he slid the last strap tight.
+Hutch grinned as he pulled the last strap tight.
 “Thanks for asking me along, J. This’ll be fun.”

 Tony kept his eyes forward.
 “Yeah?”

-“Virus outbreak in Asia,” Hutch said.
+“Lots of talking about the virus outbreak in Asia,” Hutch said.
 “It looked pretty severe.
-They were calling it fast-moving.
-Hospitals and local law enforcement were overwhelmed.
+They were calling it ‘fast-moving’.
+Hospitals and law enforcement were getting overwhelmed.
 Quarantines in a couple cities.
 The military was being brought in to assist.”

 Hutch continued, voice even.
 “They had wild footage.
-People in masks – crowds pushing against barricades.
-Medical tents.
-The whole show.”
+Reporters in masks.
+Police in riot gear– crowds pushing against barricades.”

 Tony glanced over.
 Hutch’s face was calm, but his eyes were awake.